petcupaula/arduino-robot-dog/README.md

 ## Current functionality

+The dog wags its tail.

+* The current code only moves the servo, however there are functions that you can call to do other stuff as well.
+* Note: remember to also ensure things are connected correctly in the dog itself as well.
+As you enable more functionality, refer to the schematics above on how the components are to be connected.

+## Ideas for basic functionality

 * When the dog is being petted, the tail will move and it will bark.
 The dog is happy.
 * When there's complete silence for a duration of time, the dog will start making high-pitch sounds requesting attention.
 The dog is sad.